PathoGenOmics-Lab/pathotypr/readme.md

 <br>
 <sub> 1.
 Institute for Integrative Systems Biology, I<sup>2</sup>SysBio, University of Valencia-CSIC, Valencia, Spain </sub>

-# Pathotypr
+# pathotypr

-**Pathotypr** is a powerful command-line tool for genome classification using machine learning and SNP markers.
+**pathotypr** is a powerful command-line tool for genome classification using machine learning and SNP markers.
 It provides three main functionalities:

 - 🎓 **Train**: Build ML models from FASTA sequences
 - 🔮 **Predict**: Classify new genomes using trained models